-Bailey smiled, and he nodded.
-'That's the idea.'
-Bailey was pleased with himself, and he scooped up a little more of his meal.
+Nodding, Bailey smiled.
+That's the idea.
+Bailey was pleased himself, and he scooped up a little more of his meal.
 He chewed the bite slowly as he watched Harlan eat his food.
-'Let's see how far you'll go with it.'
+Let's see how far you'll go with it.

-'And that hug was nice.'
+And that hug was nice.
 Harlan smiled as he thought back on it.
-Bailey smelled good when he was in Harlan's arms, and the hug drew on for a bit.
+Bailey had smelled good, and the hug had drawn on for a bit.

 Harlan shook himself.
 "Okay, before you forget them.
 Call before you forget."

 "Hello, Jenoah."
 Harlan smiled.
-He only knew of one person in the Family who might be able to help.
-And Jenoah could help him find her.
+He only knew of one person in the Family who might be able to help, and Jenoah could help him find her.
 "I need to know if you can put me in contact with Mirabell."

 Mirabell began to laugh.
-"Oh Harlan."
+"Oh, Harlan."
 Her dark eyes twinkled as she grinned at him over the connection.

 "What?
 What did he say?"
 Harlan was impatient to know.

-"He called you a 'cheap date.'"
+"He called you a 'cheap date'."
 She smirked at Harlan's expression.
 "Harlan, are you dating a smartass deaf man?"